skalenetwork/mirage-manager/docs/RewardWallet.md

 ### flush

+Flushes all accumulated rewards to the Staking contract

 ```solidity
 function flush() public
 ```

-Flushes all accumulated rewards to the Staking contract

-_If owner node exists, rewards go to the node via staking.payReward() If owner node doesn't exist, rewards go to the Staking contract as network rewards (failsafe)_
+**dev:** _If owner node exists, rewards go to the node via staking.payReward() If owner node doesn't exist, rewards go to the Staking contract as network rewards (failsafe)_